yunik1004/SAiD/README.md

 - `model`: It contains the weights of VAE, which is used for the evaluation.
 - `blender-addon`: It contains the blender addon that can visualize the blendshape coefficients.
 - `script`: It contains Python scripts for preprocessing, training, inference, and evaluation.
-- `doc`: It contains the resources for the documentation, such as sample videos.
+- `static`: It contains the resources for the project page.

 ## Inference

-You can download the pretrained weights of SAiD from [Hugging Face Repo](https://huggingface.co/yunik1004/SAiD).
+You can download the pretrained weights of SAiD from [Hugging Face Repo](https://huggingface.co/yunik1004/SAiD) (TBU).

 ```bash
 python script/inference.py \